I never thought I would say these words..

 My Business Partner (& Best Friend) is Moving

 This is perhaps the saddest and scariest part of everything.
 I met Ashley at the first salon I worked at and we have been on our career journey together, side by side, ever since.
 We have taken the same classes, worked at the same salons and now we have our own salon space together.
 She however, has other plans and they are taking her down to Destin, Florida to be closer to her family.
-The universe somehow always has a way of aligning the stars for us, and though I am going to miss my best friend immensely, I also know that her leaving is pushing me in this direction: to close the business, to focus on my passions, and to start a family with my husband - all things that I ultimately want!
+The universe somehow always has a way of aligning the stars for us, and although I am going to miss my best friend, I know that her leaving is pushing me in this direction: to close the business, to focus on my passions, and to start a family with my husband - all things that I ultimately want!

 I Plan to Be a Stay at Home Mom

 This is something I knew I wanted when I met my husband.
 My mother stayed home with my brother and I until we went to kindergarten, and I distinctly remember the times when she was not with us and I had to be watched at a babysitter's.
 These were some of the hardest, darkest times of my childhood.
 I, personally, want to be the one raising my children.
 Not to mention, daycare is outrageously expensive!

 Here's how I look at this one..
 If I continue to work (despite the loss of my business partner) up until the very last day that I can possibly stand before I birth my first child, my husband and I will go from two incomes down to one in the blink of an eye while simultaneously adjusting to parenthood with a newborn at home.
 That sounds stressful.
 It makes more sense to us to adjust to a single income before we start a family.
 We will navigate that, work out the kinks and then we will add the cost of a child into the equation.
 Avoiding any issues during what is already seemingly a huge transition seems to be the best road to take for us.